Table of content

 They can be leveraged to promote your business, sell a specific product or service, increase traffic to your website, or raise awareness.

 The ads can be tailored according to the search engines that your potential customers are using.
 Some of the prominent examples include Google, Bing, Yandex, and Baidu.

-Did you know that more than 3.6 billion people are using social media, and this number will rise to 4.41 billion in 2025?
+Did you know that more than 3.6 billion people are using social media, like Facebook and Instagram?
+And that this number is estimated to rise to 4.41 billion in 2025?